gallenc/solent2Public/workup/session7/animal-dao-examples/README.md

-# Project demonstrating various differnt DAO implementations
+# Project demonstrating various different DAO implementations

 The model defines an interface which gives the basic Create Retrieve Update Delete (CRUD) methods implemented by a DAO.